 Wenden is a tiny town located in the state of Arizona.
 With a population of 458 people and just one neighborhood, Wenden is the 169th largest community in Arizona.

-Because occupations involving physical labor dominate the local economy, Wenden is generally considered to be a blue-collar town.
-52.78% of the Wenden workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Wenden is a blue-collar town, with 52.78% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wenden is a town of farmers, fishers, or foresters, professionals, and construction workers and builders.
 There are especially a lot of people living in Wenden who work in farm management occupations (34.26%), teaching (19.44%), and management occupations (12.96%).

 A relatively large number of people in Wenden telecommute to their jobs.
 Overall, about 8.33% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.